peterhinch/micropython_eeprom/spi/SPI.md

 ## 5.3 fstest(format=False, stm=False)

-If `True` is passed, formats the EEPROM array as a FAT filesystem and mounts the device on `/eeprom`.
+If `True` is passed, formats the EEPROM array as a littlefs filesystem and mounts the device on `/eeprom`.
 If no arg is passed it mounts the array and lists the contents.
 It also prints the outcome of `uos.statvfs` on the array.

 ## 5.4 cptest(stm=False)